Aegisub/aegisite/source/docs/3.1/Furigana_karaoke.html.md

 for furigana text, and how to use the layout information it calculates to actually create positioned characters.

-[[Automation/Karaoke_Templater]] also implements support for furigana using the karaskel.lua algorithm and syntax.
+[[Karaoke Templater|Automation/Karaoke_Templater]] also implements support for furigana using the karaskel.lua algorithm and syntax.

 It's important to note that the syntax is designed for karaoke, and revolves around [[karaoke timed|Karaoke_timing]] text.
 It isn't suited for typesetting